Lukoil: Transportation

 Transportation of oil produced by Lukoil in Russia is carried out for the most part by the pipelines of Transneft, as well as by rail and water transport.
 Oil produced at the company's fields in Kazakhstan is transported through pipelines such as the Caspian Pipeline Consortium.

-Lukoil owns a number of oil and oil products terminals used for the export of oil and oil products:
+Lukoil owns several oil and oil products terminals used for the export of oil and oil products: